 - Start with wireframes or mockups – some of developers start coding right away, without planning the features and thinking them through first.
 That leads directly to inconvenient interfaces, so my advice is to first do a rough sketch of all of the screens that the item will have on paper, and then port to some wireframe/mockup software, like Axure RP or Pencil.

 - Hire a UX designer – nowadays it’s possible to do that via some freelance platforms like Envato Studio and it’s not that expensive.
-It does pay off later since your product looks professional, when a professional does his job.
+It does pay off later since your product looks professional when a professional does his job.

 4. Provide a good demo

 Users are lazy.
 All of us are.
-This is not an accusation, that’s a fact that we live with, and actually that’s what makes WordPress themes and plugins so popular: if users were keen to develop everything by themselves, who would purchase ready-to-use products?
+This is not an accusation, that’s a fact that we live with, and actually, that’s what makes WordPress themes and plugins so popular: if users were keen to develop everything by themselves, who would purchase ready-to-use products?
 So, given that fact, you should understand that nobody will download and install the plugin to see how it looks, also it’s quite annoying to look through screenshots (and also quite hard to understand the work process of your item) – that means: provide a good demo.
 Create a demo site, create a separate demo page for each of the features that your plugin or theme will have, link them all between each other; create video overviews, create text overviews, it doesn’t hurt to duplicate some of the information.
-The point is: the easier a client gets to the demo and explanation of how the product works – the better.
+The point is the easier a client gets to the demo and explanation of how the product works – the better.
 If he can get there in 1-2 clicks, and understand how it works in 5-10 seconds – it’s perfect.
-The chances for getting a purchase are much higher this way.
+The chances of getting a purchase are much higher this way.